libscie/business-plan/README.md

 ## Product 1: Hypergraph

-[Hypergraph](https://github.com/hypergraph-xyz) is our publication tool that empowers researchers to do great science.
+[Hypergraph](https://github.com/hypergraph-xyz) is our set of publication tools that empowers researchers to do great science.
 Hypergraph intends to reduce friction in the research process, while promoting modular *as-you-go* publication and ensuring open access and participation, clear provenance and decentralised control.

 Hypergraph (i.e., a [a graph of graphs](https://en.wikipedia.org/wiki/Hypergraph)) will be the first application to utilize the 🍐-to-🍐 commons (Product 0).
 Hypergraph allows people to start interfacing with this commons in order to consume and produce modules.
 There will be various instances of the Hypergraph application (command line, desktop, mobile, web).